xinyilei618/xinyilei618/README.md

 what if I used my grammar wrong.
 What if I can't understand what they are saying

 Yes I will stop thinking and start making.

+_above, it is just a little "poem" that I want to record to express the feeling which I think it is really important.

+##The manifesto of trying to break this exclusive field

+if it